logicxd/til/Artificial Intelligence/02-Search.md

 * Optimal?
 Yes.
 * Time?
 O(b^(1+floor(C*/E))) where C* = the cost of the optimal solution and E = some small positive constant to prevent loopy-ness.
 * Space?
 Same as time.
+* Goal test after pop.

 ### Depth-first search

 Highlight: Space.

-Expands the deepest node **LIFO queue**.
+Expands the deepest node **LIFO**.
 The properties depend strongly on whether graph-search or tree-search version is used.
 * Complete?
 Yes for finite state spaces using graph-search.
 No for tree-search, can get stuck in infinity loop.
 * Optimal?
 No.
 * Time?
 O(b^d).
 * Space?
 O(bm).
 Really good.

+Implementation
+* Have a stack to explore and a list of visited nodes.
+* Start from the top node and add to the stack.
+* Get the children of the top of the stack, add the top of the stack to visited nodes, and then pop the stack.
+* Repeat ^ until you pass the goal test.

 ### Iterative Deepening Search (IDS)

+Uses Depth-first search.

+* Goal test before push.

+### Bidirectional search

+Uses either breath-first or uniform-cost search.

 ## Heuristic search (informed search)